alopez96/alopez96/README.md

 ###### I work at Accenture as a Technology Analyst.

-###### I also do Web Consulting.
+###### I also do Web Consulting on the side.
 I help clients showcase their product or service online.
 My services include Full Stack Development, Responsive Web Design, and E-Commerce sites.

-###### My development for web usually consists of Javascript, HTML and CSS.
-I use Adobe Xd, Illustrator, and Figma.
+###### For my web development, I usually use Javascript, HTML and CSS.
+For some front end apps, I also use React.
+I design using Adobe Xd, Illustrator, and Figma.
 Recently, I have started learning Liquid, Shopify's Theme Templating Language.

 ###### At Accenture, I'm currently working with Python, Spark, SQL, and AWS.